radical-cybertools/radical.pilot/docs/source/user_guide/remote_hpc_pilots.rst

                            | +~~~~~~~+     |
                            +---------------+

-In order to allow RADICAL-Pilot to launch Pilot agents on a remote  host via SSH, you need to provided it with the right credentials.
+In order to allow RADICAL-Pilot to launch pilot agents on a remote  host via SSH, you need to provided it with the right credentials.
 This is done via the :class:`radical.pilot.Context` class.